isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 The ``version-get`` Command
 ---------------------------

-The ``version-get`` command returns extended information about the Kea version.
+The :isccmd:`version-get` command returns extended information about the Kea version.
 It is the same information available via the ``-V`` command-line argument.
 This command does not take any parameters.